siqiang-ng/tp/docs/UserGuide.md

 #### Marking a task under a tag as done: `taskdone`

-After adding task to your targeted tag, you must have seen the cross beside the task description.
-So how to change it to a tick so that you can keep track of the task progress?
+After adding a task to your targeted tag, you must have seen the cross beside the task description.
+So how to mark the task as done once you have completed the task?
 Use `taskdone` followed by the index `INDEX` of the tag and the alphabetical index `ALPHAINDEX` to do the magic!

 **Format:** `taskdone INDEX ALPHAINDEX`